List of Digimon Adventure characters: Adventure protagonists

-Mimi is a beautiful girl in Izzy's class who has lived a sheltered life under wealthy parents.
+Mimi is the belle of the DigiDestined.
+She is the popular and privileged girl in Izzy's class who has lived a sheltered life under wealthy parents.
 (Note: The English version made an error where Mimi says she has a baby brother when she has no siblings.)
-She tends to push responsibility onto others when things are difficult for her, but people can't help but be charmed by her straightforward personality.
+She tends to push responsibility onto others when things are difficult for her, but people, and even some Digimon, can't help but be charmed by her straightforward personality.
+She is known to be high maintenance and abhors fighting, verbal or physical, but at times, she can be caring and nurturing.
 She is partnered with Palmon and holds the Crest of Sincerity (純真の紋章, Junshin no monshō).

 In Digimon Adventure 02, Mimi moves to New York City, but she manages to make her way to the Digital World on occasion.
 In Digimon Adventure tri., Mimi moves back to Japan and enrolls in Tai's high school.

 In the series' epilogue, she and Palmon have become celebrity chefs and have a cooking show.
 She also has a son who is partnered with a Tanemon.

 In a series of online polls conducted on the Digimon website, Mimi was ranked 6th by Japanese voters as Favorite DigiDestined.
 When the same question was asked three more times, her rank rose to 3rd, fell to 9th, and failed to chart on the final poll.
 Mimi is ranked first as the DigiDestined whom voters related to the most.